reymom/odoo_my_addons/twitter/README.md

 For all records you can as well execute the action Synchronize Last Tweets to take the last number of tweets specified in the configuration.

-This action will be executed automatically by a cron every # days (by default every day, you just change it in the chron form) in the screens you have selected the field **Update With the Chron**.
+This action will be executed automatically by a chron every # days (by default every day, you just change it in the chron form) in the screens you have selected the field **Update With the Chron**.

 Your Twitter Account